maplight/votersedge-voting-info/voting-info/states/ca/state-all-elections/en/voting-basics/voters-choice-elections.md

 #### When Vote Centers Are Open

 All Vote Centers will be open for at least 4 days before Election Day.
-For the November 3 General Election, this means all Vote Centers will be open from Saturday, October 31, through Tuesday, November 3.
+For the June 7 Primary, this means all Vote Centers will be open from Saturday, June 4, through Tuesday, June 7.

 Some Vote Centers will be open for 11 days before Election Day.
-For the November 3 General Election, some Vote Centers will open starting Saturday, October 24.
+For the June 7 Primary, some Vote Centers will open starting Saturday, May 28.

 **[Find a Ballot Drop Box location or Vote Center.](https://caearlyvoting.sos.ca.gov/)**